OTTAA-Project/Realiser/README.md

 - a Firebase account (Google Accounts can be used) and a Firebase Project created, follow [these](https://docs.kii.com/en/samples/push-notifications/push-notifications-android-fcm/create-project/) steps;

 Once your Firebase Project is created, generate a new Service Account and use the credentials on the provided JSON with the provided script.
-Most of the logic of the Realiser is based on a lexicon saved on an instance of the Firebase Realtime Database, for which we provide a simple example [here]()
+Most of the logic of the Realiser is based on a lexicon saved on an instance of the Firebase Realtime Database, for which we provide a simple example [here]().
+Build up on it as you wish, following [these rules]().

 You are free to choose upgrading your Firebase plan to Blaze to be able to [upload your own version](https://firebase.google.com/docs/functions/get-started) of the Realiser to the cloud using Firebase Cloud Functions, but you can also develop and test new functionalities on a local server, propose those changes on a *pull-request* and see them applied on our side once it is merged.
 Keep in mind, though, that a local server might take longer to access data from resources like Realtime Database and Firestore Database.

 After forking and cloning this repository, remember installing every necessary package, since the packages files are not commited or pushed because of their size.
 To do it, run `npm i` or `npm install` on the CLI after installing NPM.
 There is no need to specify which packages to install because they are already listed on the *package.json* file.

 Still, there is a package that needs manual installation because it is generally installed globally: *firebase-tools*.
 To be able to run the server you will need to install it and initialize it following [this tutorial](https://firebase.google.com/docs/functions/get-started), which also shows how to upload your first cloud function (remember you do not need to do this, you can develop and test the methods on a server deployed locally).

 ## Resources